nju-websoft/LSSG/README.md

 bash example/search_lssg.sh
 ```

-The scripts take no command-line arguments.
-Edit their paths and parameters at the beginning of each file.
-They configure/build the required executable and keep build diagnostics on stderr, so search results remain CSV on stdout.

-For a quick smoke test, set `MAX_VECTORS` in `build_lssg.sh`, then set the same value as `MAX_BASE_VECTORS` in `search_lssg.sh`, and set `MAX_QUERIES` in `search_lssg.sh`.
-The missing ground truth is generated from those same slices and its first three queries are checked by brute force.

 ### Summary of experimental results

 On the evaluated real-world datasets, LSSG provides high-recall filtered ANNS for equality, containment, and overlap queries.
 LSSG-MinHash reduces label-indexing overhead as the label space grows, while LSSG-IVF provides a tunable candidate budget.
-The public tree includes the reproducible index-building, ground-truth-generation, and search paths; paper plots and large dataset files are intentionally excluded.
+The complete evaluation results can be found in [the benchmarking repository](https://github.com/ziqiwww/lssg_benchmark).

 ## License